Write us

 Sunday fair in which ancestral trade practices are still carried out, such as barter.
 These are also adorned with the presence of the varayoq or chiefs of each community.

-It is the largest lagoon that Chinchero has, with a perimeter of around 8750 meters and a maximum depth of 50 meters.
-Currently it supplies water to a large size of the city of Cusco.
+• Piuray Lagoon: It is the largest in the area, with a perimeter of almost 9 kilometers and a depth of up to 50 meters.
+It is a vital water source, as it supplies a large part of the city of Cusco.

 When it is best to visit Chinchero?